melvinzhang/garden/content/posts/open_problems.md

 * visit all locations like a vacuum
 * visit some locations and get back to start, TSP

+# Intelligent agent 2d grid environment

+Height not used in Malmo, slow and high memory requirement.

+Python has a 2d minecraft tutorial.

+Sense, think, act loop

+pygame for visualization

+load mission: layout of tiles, start position, end position

 # Faster Max-gap data structure

 See https://github.com/melvinzhang/max-gap-problem